Aisleyne Horgan-Wallace: Other work

 Horgan-Wallace began her career as an actress, in 2006 she had a cameo role in the film Rollin' with the Nines.
 After her appearance on Big Brother UK she cameoed in Channel 4's horror series, Dead Set, playing herself.
 She also played the role of Jasmine in British independent horror film; Serial Killer.

 She began working as a columnist discussing Big Brother, for The Sun Online.
 She also wrote a weekly column covering Big Brother for Reveal magazine, for the eighth, ninth and tenth series of the show.
 She worked as an agony aunt for More magazine.
 She also began hosting a show for the online radio station Invincible in 2008 and was a regular guest commentator on BBC's Asian Network radio.
 In 2009 she co-hosted a radio show on SMUC Radio with Eamonn McCrystal.
 In 2019 she became a recurring guest on BBC Radio 5 Live's 10 o'clock show, hosted by Sarah Brett and Rick Edwards.
 In 2011 she was a guest judge in the Miss Universe Ireland beauty contest in Dublin.

-In March 2014, Horgan-Wallace launched her own celebrity boot camp named Aisleyne's Booty Camp based in a Country House near Grantham, Leicestershire.
+In March 2014, Horgan-Wallace launched her own celebrity boot camp named Aisleyne's Booty Camp based in a Country House near Grantham, Lincolnshire.

 Horgan-Wallace is a patron of Brain Tumour UK and acted as an ambassador for Club4Climate, an initiative based around parties in London's West End and elsewhere that aimed to prevent climate change.
 In 2007, she completed a London 10 kilometre run to raise money for Brain Tumour UK; she completed the same event on 6 July 2008.
 She has also been involved with the National Health Service 'Stop Smoking' campaign in association with Cancer Research UK, and has given her support to No Smoking Day each year since 2008.
 She also became involved in the "Put the Knives and Guns Down!" campaign, aimed at encouraging teenagers to get off the streets and stop shootings and stabbings.